The Trials of Purchasing A Home in Today's World

 We began this journey to purchase a home in the vicinity by using our heads.
 How old we were, our income, family requirements all played a part.
 Cost, of course, played a key cost but not so much as I thought it would.
 Location was a primary factor including distance from work, what school district, and cost to drive to and from each including both a financial cost and a time cost.
 Years back, we had a beautiful home on an acre complete with an in ground pool and huge garage/work building but with me working an hour away.
 The price of oil skyrocketed and we panicked, fearing the cost of my drive would cost us in the long run with the house so, we sold it.
 We have regretted making that decision ever since.

 So we began to spend hours online looking at homes in our vicinity with a set price in mind that would allow us to pay it off prior to my full retirement, close enough to both work and school for our youngest, and with something to pique my wife's interest as you know: ain't nobody happy if momma ain't happy.

 We found an absolutely beautiful home online one Saturday morning.
 It had literally just hit the market that morning and my wife was one of the very first to view it online.
 We immediately called our chosen realtor and had him set up an appointment for that very morning.
 He was a bit put out but did as we requested.

-He was wrong.
+He was wrong, I was right.
 He called us that very day to say someone else had gotten the house with a substantial cash offer; we weren't even in the running.
 An over-asking offer and we weren't even considered.
 Made me question his knowledge, let me tell you.